netscaler/netscaler-k8s-ingress-controller/docs/cd/blue-green/blue-green-with-azure-pipe-lines.md

    Once the pipeline build is completed, version v1 of the deployment is torn down and only version v2 is running.

    **Note:** You can continue introducing newer versions by following the same steps as followed for version v2.

+## Canary deployment

+Blue-green solution can be also used to achieve canary deployment for your application and the steps remains same as in the blue-green deployment.

+To achieve the canary deployment, you need to set the `TRAFFIC_WEIGHT` to the desired traffic percentage that you want to route to the v2 version of the application.
+For example, as per the following configuration 20 percentage of the traffic goes to the v2 version of application and the remaining 80 percentage of the traffic continues to get routed to the older version (v1) of the application without any manual intervention.

+          {
+           "TRAFFIC_WEIGHT": "20",
+           "ADC_CONFIG": "cd/blue-green/deployment_configs/v2.conf",
+           "DEPLOYMENT_VERSION": "v2"
+          }